 Instructions

-• BUTTER AND SUGARS: In a large bowl, use a hand mixer to beat together the butter, brown sugar, and white sugar.
-(The butter should not be melted at all.
-Beat until ingredients are completely smooth and combined, and light and creamy.)
+• In a large bowl, use a hand mixer to beat together the butter and both sugars.
+The butter should not be melted at all.
+Beat until ingredients are completely smooth and combined, with a light and creamy texture.

-• FINISH WET INGREDIENTS: Add in the egg and vanilla extract and beat until combined.
+• Add in the egg and vanilla and beat until combined.

-• DRY INGREDIENTS: Stir together the baking soda, salt, unprepared pudding mix, unprepared cake mix, flour, and nonpareil sprinkles in a separate bowl.
-(See Note 1.)
+• Stir together the baking soda, salt, unprepared pudding mix, unprepared cake mix, flour, and nonpareil sprinkles in a separate bowl (see note 1).
 Stir until combined.

-• BAKE: Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper or a baking liner.
-Place no more than 6 cookie dough balls per cookie sheet to give ample room for the cookies to spread.
-Bake for 9-13 minutes or until lightly browned at the edges and still soft (slightly under-baked in the center-- we bake for about 11 minutes).
+• Bake for 9-13 minutes or until lightly browned at the edges and still soft (slightly under-baked in the center-- we bake for about 11 minutes).
 Remove from the oven and, working quickly, immediately press the edges of each cookie slightly inwards with the back of a spoon.

-• FROSTING: Meanwhile, prepare the frosting.
-In a large bowl, beat the room-temperature butter and cream cheese until completely smooth; mix in the vanilla and salt.
+• In a large bowl, beat the room-temperature butter and cream cheese until completely smooth; mix in the vanilla and salt.
 Add in the powdered sugar and then beat until the frosting is smooth.
-It will seem like you need more liquid, but just keep beating; it will come together!
+It may seem like you need more liquid, but just keep beating; it will come together!
 If it does happen to be too wet, add a bit more powdered sugar and if it is too dry, add a touch of milk or cream.

-• DECORATE: Transfer the frosting to a plastic bag and cut off the tip (or piping tip fitted with a small tip.
+• Transfer the frosting to a plastic bag and cut off the tip.
+You can also use a piping bag with a small tip.
 Frost each cooled cookie by piping the frosting in a swirl on top.
 Sprinkle tops of the cookies with extra sprinkles and press a frosted animal cracker into the center of each cookie.

 Video